 Galvanize focuses heavily on member, student and guest experience

-While Galvanize uses Envoy’s visitor registration system at all their locations, the San Francisco campus is the busiest.
+While Galvanize uses Envoy’s visitor management system at all their locations, the San Francisco campus is the busiest.
 The space is home to up to 210 companies on any given month, with 100-200 people visiting daily.
 There can be as many as 700 community members in the building at one time—which means that Galvanize’s 10-person operations team is always busy.

 Using Envoy also supports Galvanize’s professional and tech-forward brand—not just to guests but also their members.
 Community Coordinators Katie Hess and Barbara Suroz say Envoy lets them keep their focus where it needs to be.
 “It’s our job to encourage member success and create a sense of community.
-If we’re unable to help one of our members because we’re manually checking someone in and texting their host, this means we’re not doing our jobs properly,” said Hess.
+If we’re unable to help one of our members because we’re manually checking someone in and texting their host, this means we’re not doing our jobs properly,” said Katie.

 Maintain security as the community scales

-“When we were smaller, we knew everyone in the community by face and name,” said Hess.
+Galvanize’s San Francisco campus has doubled in size over the last year and this required an increased emphasis on maintaining security within the building.
+“When we were smaller, we knew everyone in the community by face and name,” said Katie.
 “As we grew, we started asking each other more and more, ‘Do we know that person?’
 It was much harder to keep track of everyone.”

 Envoy’s automatic badge-printing feature makes it easy for every guest to have a badge with their name, date, and time of entry—something that helps the operations team distinguish between guests and members.

 “For security purposes, it’s extremely helpful to know who’s inside the building and quickly determine who’s a visitor and who’s a regular.
-As we continue to grow, it’s great that Envoy has our back,” said Roberts.
+As we continue to grow, it’s great that Envoy has our back,” said Lizzy.

 Boost event strategy and marketing efforts

+In addition to internal member success, Galvanize uses Envoy to assist with community-building activities—specifically, hosting events.
 Galvanize takes events very seriously, hosting an average of 25 events every week.
 These include member events, like workshops and meetups, and external events with people who have rented the venue.

+“We care a lot about events here,” said Shiri Sivan, Events Manager.
+“They not only provide value to the community, they’re also a great marketing funnel for new leads.”
 Sivan takes advantage of Envoy’s visitor registration and badge-printing features to streamline the check-in process.
 Galvanize’s marketing team has also integrated the system into their outreach efforts, adding a simple call-to-action during registration which prompts people to subscribe to Galvanize’s marketing emails.